mmucklo/email-parse/README.md

 email-parse [![Build Status](https://travis-ci.org/mmucklo/email-parse.svg?branch=master)](https://travis-ci.org/mmucklo/email-parse)
 ===========

-Email\Parse is a multiple (and single) email address parser that is reasonably RFC822 / RFC2822 compliant.
+Email\Parse is a multiple (and single) batch email address parser that is reasonably RFC822 / RFC2822 compliant.

 It parses a list of 1 to n email addresses separated by space or comma